 The employer and the employee need to contractually agree on the 30% ruling in the contract of employment;

-The employer and the employee gather the information and documents needed for the filing of the application for the 30% ruling;
+The employer and the employee gather the information and documents required for the filing of the application for the 30% ruling;

 Once granted, the 30% ruling needs to be implemented in the salary administration to effectuate the benefit.

 The employment contract should be updated to include an article agreeing on the 30%-ruling application and payroll implementation.
 If the contract has already been signed, then the 30%-ruling article can be stated on a separate letter that can be attached to the existing contract as an addendum.

 - full details of the employer including company address and Dutch wage tax number